-First register as a Consignor or Login into your Consignor account by clicking HERE.
+First, register as a Consignor or log in to your Consignor account by clicking HERE.

 Directions for Entering Your Items

-Click on "Enter Items" and fill in all the information.
+Click on "Manage Items" and fill in all the information.

-Please enter thorough item descriptions!
+Please enter detailed item descriptions!
 For instance: Navy Sports Jacket.

-Also, you MUST enter something in the "Category" blank - this determines whether to collect the tax or not!
-Yes - we have to collect sales tax. :( To simplify this - if it is a clothing item just choose Boy Clothing/Girl Clothing; you do not have to be specific for PA taxes.
-If it is something else, please choose a category that is close if not specific.
+Also, you MUST enter something in the "Category" blank - this determines whether to collect the tax!
+Yes - we have to collect sales tax. :( To simplify this - if it is a clothing item, choose Boy Clothing/Girl Clothing; you do not have to be specific for PA taxes.
+If it is something else, please choose a close category if not specific.

-After you have filled in the information, click "Add Item".
-If you made a mistake or wish to change something, you have the opportunity to edit or delete it.
+After you have filled in the information, click "Add Item."
+If you make a mistake or wish to change something, you can edit or delete it.

 When you are ready to print, click on "Print Tags."

-You will need to supply your own hangers.
-Metal hangers are the best because they slide more easily on the racks, but you may use plastic or wooden hangers too.
-You can pick up free hangers at your local dry cleaners - they are usually on a rack inside the door.
-Thrift stores also sell them for a couple of dollars as do Target & Walmart.
-If you would like hangers back at the end of the sale, they will be available.
-We usually have hangers that we supply a month before the sale at a convenient location in Lewisburg, but they go fast!
+You will need to supply your hangers.
+Metal hangers are the best because they slide more easily on the racks, but you may also use plastic or wooden hangers.
+You can pick up free hangers at your local dry cleaners - usually on a rack inside the door.
+Thrift stores also sell them for a couple of dollars, as do Target & Walmart.
+We usually have hangers we hand out at the end of the sale for the next sale.

-For items other than clothing, attach tags to items with packaging tape as long as it will not ruin the item.
+Attach tags to items with packaging tape for items other than clothing as long as it will not ruin the item.
 Do not tape over the barcode.
-On something like a car seat, packaging tape will work great.
+On something like a car seat, packaging tape will work great, or tagging gun.
 The more orderly each item arrives, the better chance the item will sell.
-If the tag is easily removed, it will most likely be lost and will not sell.
+If the tag is easily removed, it will likely be lost and not sold.